• Skip to primary navigation

 Labelled picture of ingredients for Russian Salad

 • Potatoes - You can use any type of potatoes you would use for your regular Potato Salad recipes.
-Some recipes recall boiling the whole potato and dicing it after being cooked.
+Some recipes recall boiling the whole potato and dicing it after it is cooked.
 I prefer dicing them before cooking, saves me time and they keep their shape better.

 • Carrots